-The referee picks referee shall pick up the nearest robot to the ball and moves move the robot to the half way line.
+The referee picks up the nearest robot to the ball and moves the robot to the half way line.
 The referee does not replace the ball.
 If the ball is accidentally bumped when removing the robots, the ball should be replaced where it was when the game stuck was called.
-As a special exception, if the goalie is involved in a game stuck situation while having both feet one foot in its own penalty area, it will be half (on half line or closer to goal), the goalie will not be removed from the game stuck situation.
-Instead, the ball will be placed on the penalty mark of its half facing its goaleenter point.
+As a special exception, if the goalie is involved in a game stuck situation while having both feet in its own penalty area, it will be placed on the penalty mark of its half facing its goal.